For more information on your general data privacy rights please visit the website of the Data Protection Commissioner

 - The answers you provide through our website and through interviews/workshops (should you consent to being interviewed or involved in workshops) will be used for the purpose of the research project.

 - The answers you provide will be used to conduct research analyses and reports on the experiences of those who are concerned about or opposed to legislative, political or social changes in relation to sexualities and sex/gender in the 21st century in Canada, the UK and Ireland.

-- Quotations and ideas will be used in public research including, but not limited to, conference presentations, online and print publications, articles, reports, blogs, and live presentations.
+- Quotations and/or ideas will be used in public research including, but not limited to, conference presentations, online and print publications, articles, reports, blogs, and live presentations.
 To the best of our abilities, identifying information will be removed to anonymize your answers.
-However, details you provide such as specific experiences, locations, or events may be used in the research.
+However, details you provide such as specific experiences, de-identified locations, or events may be used in the research.

 Will My Name or Email be Publicised, Made Visible, or Otherwise Linked to my Answers?

-No. Your answers to the questionnaire or in the interviews are not linked to the email address or phone number that you provide, unless the Principal investigator and/or the project manager identity that there is a risk of harm to you or someone else.
-Your name, contact information, and address will not be identified on any public document and will only be kept for the purposes of contacting you, and only if you give us permission to do so.
-Your name will be associated with your words in direct quotes if you give us explicit permission to do so in interviews/workshops.
+No. Your answers to the questionnaire and in interviews are not linked to the email address or phone number that you provide, unless the Principal Investigator and/or the Project Manager identify that there is a risk of harm to you or someone else.
+Your name, contact information, and address will not be identified on any public document and will only be kept for the purposes of contacting you (including contacting you to ask if you would like your data to be archived), and to verify your details if you decide to withdraw from the study at a later date, and only if you give us permission to do so.
+Your name will be associated with your words in direct quotes if you give us explicit permission to do so in your consent form for interviews/workshops.